pixie-io/px.dev/README.md

 Built with [Gatsby](https://www.gatsbyjs.com/).

-For the documentation code, see [`pixie-docs`](https://github.com/pixie-labs/pixie-docs).
+For the documentation code, see [`pixie-docs`](https://github.com/pixie-io/pixie-docs).

 ## Contributing

 We are excited to have you contribute to Pixie's product page!

-Before contributing blog content, please file an [issue](https://github.com/pixie-labs/px.dev/issues/new) outlining your intended additions.
+Before contributing content, please file an [issue](https://github.com/pixie-io/px.dev/issues/new) outlining your intended additions.

 ## 🚀 Quickstart for contributors